joecupano/logshackbaby/nginx/ssl/README.md

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 \
   -keyout key.pem -out cert.pem
 ```

+## Local Deployment

+For local deployments (without Docker), you can use a separate NGINX installation or a reverse proxy like Caddy to handle SSL termination.
+The application runs on port 5000 by default.

 **Important**: Never commit actual SSL certificates to version control!